Last updated: 26th July 2020.

 Hard though it may be to believe, but the BBC sometimes struggles to get its own logo right.
 Since it was introduced in October 1997, there have been countless on-air examples of mocked-up versions of the BBC ‘blocks’ logo – with varying levels of awfulness.
-And still, twenty-two years since it was launched, the botched recreations of the logo just keep on coming.
+And almost twenty-three years since it was launched, the botched recreations of the logo just keep on coming.

-How difficult can it be to govern and enforce the use of the genuine article – especially with software available these days to help police such things in an automated fashion?
-Other broadcasters don’t seem to suffer the same levels of distortion/corruption of their respective logos.
+How difficult can it be to govern and enforce the use of the genuine article – especially with software available these days to help police such things?
+Other broadcasters don’t seem to suffer the same levels of distortion/corruption of their logos.

 One of the earliest abominations was this example, from the Top of the Pops opening titles (late-1990s):